Joint ergodicity for commuting transformations and applications to polynomial sequences: Main results

 To prove the next result we use the bulk of the material contained in this article.
 By combining our two main results, Theorems \ref{T:local-main2} and \ref{T:polies0}, with Lemma~\ref{L:a1l} (see the remark following the lemma), we resolve the following conjecture from \cite[Section~1.3]{CFH11} (see also \cite[Problem~16]{Fr16}).

 \begin{theorem} Let $p_1,\ldots, p_\ell\in \Z[n]$ be linearly independent polynomials.
-Then for every system $(X, \CX, \mu,T_1,\ldots, T_\ell)$, the rational Kronecker factor is characteristic for the corresponding ergodic averages, meaning, \eqref{E:Kratchar} holds with $p_1,\ldots, p_\ell$ in place of $a_1,\ldots, a_\ell$. \end{theorem} \begin{remark} In particular, if all the transformations are totally ergodic, then the averages \eqref{E:n2n2n} converge in $L^2(\mu)$ to the product of the integrals of the individual functions, extending the main result in \cite{FrK05a}, which covers the case $T_1=\cdots=T_\ell$. \end{remark} This was established under the assumption $T_1=\cdots=T_\ell$ in \cite[Theorem~1.1]{FrK06}.
+Then for every system $(X, \CX, \mu,T_1,\ldots, T_\ell)$, the rational Kronecker factor is characteristic for the corresponding ergodic averages, meaning that \eqref{E:Kratchar} holds with $p_1,\ldots, p_\ell$ in place of $a_1,\ldots, a_\ell$. \end{theorem} \begin{remark} In particular, if all the transformations are totally ergodic, then the averages \eqref{E:n2n2n} converge in $L^2(\mu)$ to the product of the integrals of the individual functions, extending the main result in \cite{FrK05a}, which covers the case $T_1=\cdots=T_\ell$. \end{remark} This was established under the assumption $T_1=\cdots=T_\ell$ in \cite[Theorem~1.1]{FrK06}.
 For distinct degree monomials partial progress was made in \cite[Proposition~7.3]{CFH11}.
 The problem was open for distinct degree polynomials even in the case of nilsystems, since it seemed to depend upon some difficult problems of algebraic nature; we sidestepped this obstacle by using the degree lowering argument of Theorem~\ref{T:main2}.
 For linearly independent polynomials of not necessarily distinct degrees, the main additional obstacle was to establish the seminorm control property since the regular PET scheme only yields bounds in terms of box seminorms.
-Our seminorm smoothening argument allows us to pass from a control by box seminorms towards a control by Gowers-Host-Kra seminorms.
+Our seminorm smoothing argument allows us to pass from a control by box seminorms towards a control by Gowers-Host-Kra seminorms.

-Using this result and the estimate from \cite[Lemma~1.6]{Chu11}, we deduce in a standard way (see for example the proof of \cite[Theorem~1.3]{FrK06}) the following multiple recurrence result with Khintchine-type lower bounds conjectured in \cite[Section~1.3]{CFH11} (see also \cite[Problem~16]{Fr16}). \begin{corollary} Let $p_1,\ldots, p_\ell\in \Z[n]$ be linearly independent polynomials (with zero constant terms).
+Using this result and the estimate from \cite[Lemma~1.6]{Chu11}, we deduce in a standard way (see for example the proof of \cite[Theorem~1.3]{FrK06}) the following multiple recurrence result with Khintchine-type lower bounds conjectured in \cite[Section~1.3]{CFH11} (see also \cite[Problem~16]{Fr16}).
+Recall that the standing assumption in all of our results is that the polynomials have zero constant terms. \begin{corollary} Let $p_1,\ldots, p_\ell\in \Z[n]$ be linearly independent polynomials.
 Then for every system $(X, \CX, \mu,T_1,\ldots, T_\ell)$, set $A\in\CX$, and $\varepsilon>0$, there exists $n\in\N$ such that